Separable state: Separability criterion

-The problem of deciding whether a state is separable in general is sometimes called the separability problem in quantum information theory.
+The problem of deciding whether a state is separable in general is sometimes called the in quantum information theory.
 It is considered to be a difficult problem.
 It has been shown to be NP-hard in many cases and is believed to be so in general.
 Some appreciation for this difficulty can be obtained if one attempts to solve the problem by employing the direct brute force approach, for a fixed dimension.
 The problem quickly becomes intractable, even for low dimensions.
 Thus more sophisticated formulations are required.
 The separability problem is a subject of current research.

 A separability criterion is a necessary condition a state must satisfy to be separable.
-In the low-dimensional (2 X 2 and 2 X 3) cases, the Peres-Horodecki criterion is actually a necessary and sufficient condition for separability.
+In the low-dimensional (2 X 2 and 2 X 3) cases, the Peres–Horodecki criterion is actually a necessary and sufficient condition for separability.
 Other separability criteria include (but not limited to) the range criterion, reduction criterion, and those based on uncertainty relations.
 See Ref. for a review of separability criteria in discrete variable systems.

-In continuous variable systems, the Peres-Horodecki criterion also applies.
-Specifically, Simon formulated a particular version of the Peres-Horodecki criterion in terms of the second-order moments of canonical operators and showed that it is necessary and sufficient for $1\oplus1$-mode Gaussian states (see Ref. for a seemingly different but essentially equivalent approach).
+In continuous variable systems, the Peres–Horodecki criterion also applies.
+Specifically, Simon formulated a particular version of the Peres–Horodecki criterion in terms of the second-order moments of canonical operators and showed that it is necessary and sufficient for $1\oplus1$-mode Gaussian states (see Ref. for a seemingly different but essentially equivalent approach).
 It was later found that Simon's condition is also necessary and sufficient for $1\oplus n$-mode Gaussian states, but no longer sufficient for $2\oplus2$-mode Gaussian states.
 Simon's condition can be generalized by taking into account the higher order moments of canonical operators or by using entropic measures.

-Characterization via algebraic geometry

-Quantum mechanics may be modelled on a projective Hilbert space, and the categorical product of two such spaces is the Segre embedding.
-In the bipartite case, a quantum state is separable if and only if it lies in the image of the Segre embedding.

-Jon Magne Leinaas, Jan Myrheim and Eirik Ovrum in their paper "Geometrical aspects of entanglement" describe the problem and study the geometry of the separable states as a subset of the general state matrices.
-This subset have some intersection with the subset of states holding Peres-Horodecki criterion.
-In this paper, Leinaas et al. also give a numerical approach to test for separability in the general case.